Icbissell/LTOP-2_CPP/LTOP2/README.md

 * [FFTW3](http://www.fftw.org/) is used in all the necessary Fourier transforms.

-The topography source file is formatted as a .csv file (see examples in the topo folder in repository).
+The topography source file is formatted as a .csv file (see examples in the topo_source folder in repository).
 This file and, if Coriolis effects are desired, latitude and longitude files are linked in 'gridmap.cpp' under the get_input() and calc_fc() functions, respectively.